Materials-Data-Science-and-Informatics/Dislocation-Ontology-Suite/DISO/README.md

 ## About DISO
 The dislocation ontology (DISO) is an ontology defining the concepts and relationships related to linear defects in crystalline materials.
 We developed DISO using a top-down approach in which we start defining the most general concepts in the dislocation domain and subsequent specialization of them.
 DISO is published through a persistent URL following W3C best practices for publishing Linked Data.

-For the version 1.1, we adapt and extend the DISO so that it can model various concepts and relationships in the discrete dislocation dynamics domain.
-The adaption includes adding missing concepts, improving classes definitions, exploring additional relationships between concepts, and finally aligning it with other domain-related ontologies, including the Elementary Multi-perspective Material Ontology (EMMO) and the Materials Design Ontology (MDO).
-This allows for representing the dislocation simulation data efficiently.

 ![diso-extend](https://github.com/Materials-Data-Science-and-Informatics/Dislocation-Ontology-Suite/assets/71790028/0a7e14be-4ba6-4a93-a184-32c28a25df80)